-As a ‘worker’, you are entitled to basic employment rights such as the national minimum wage, holiday pay or freedom from discrimination, even though your employer does not guarantee you any hours of work at all – a typical 'zero-hours contract' arrangement.
-The minute you accept a shift or assignment, you will be under a legal obligation to carry out some work yourself for the duration of that shift.
+As a ‘worker’, you are entitled to basic employment rights such as the national minimum wage, holiday pay or freedom from discrimination.
+This is the case even if your employer does not guarantee you any hours of work at all – a so-called 'zero-hours contract' arrangement.

 Some workers are entitled to better rights because they are 'employees'.
 Employees have the right, for example, to parental leave, and protection from redundancy or unfair dismissal (as long as they have enough qualifying service).